Russia and the US seem near a Ukraine peace deal. Kyiv’s role may be moot.

 After those talks, Mr. Trump publicized a plan that Russian analysts say was basically acceptable to the Kremlin.
 In it, a full ceasefire would take effect along the existing battlefront, the United States would grant legal recognition to Russia’s 2014 annexation of Crimea, and Ukraine would forgo NATO membership.
 In addition, the U.S. would begin easing the blizzard of sanctions that have been leveled against Russia for over a decade.

 Ukraine would receive “robust security guarantees” provided by European powers – but not the U.S. – and some small territorial swaps might take place.
 Major issues that Mr. Putin has explicitly listed as Russian war goals would be left to further negotiations.
-Those issues include substantial Ukrainian demilitarization, the exclusion of Ukrainian ultra-nationalists from government, language and religious rights for Ukrainian Russian-speakers, and the final territorial settlement.
+Those issues include substantial Ukrainian demilitarization, the exclusion of Ukrainian ultranationalists from government, language and religious rights for Ukrainian Russian-speakers, and the final territorial settlement.

 The U.S. had intended to present that Moscow-Washington agreement to Ukrainian and European leaders in London this past week.
 But that fell through when Ukrainian President Volodymyr Zelenskyy balked, especially at recognizing Russian ownership of Crimea, and top U.S. diplomats canceled plans to attend the meeting.